zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

    ---
    # Note: The following examples assume that some variables named 'my_*' are set.

-   # Because configuring LUN masking in the SAN requires the host WWPN, and the
-   # host WWPN is automatically assigned and will be known only after an HBA has
-   # been added to the partition, the partition needs to be created in stopped
-   # state.
-Also, because the HBA has not yet been created, the boot
-   # configuration cannot be done yet:
    - name: Ensure the partition exists and is stopped
      zhmc_partition:
        hmc_host: "{{ my_hmc_host }}"